Tait (train): Gas-lit trailers—G

 During Easter, and for the three weeks around Christmas and New Year, the G cars were removed from suburban service and used to boost the capacity of the country rail network, taking advantage of the reduced number of suburban passengers at those times.
 The G cars were specially fitted with alternate gas-lighting equipment for use on country trains (hence the G code).
 An example of that type of use can be seen in Newsrail magazine of March 1988 (p.
-78), in a photo dated 24 December 1936 of a Melbourne to Ballarat special.
+78), in a photo of a Melbourne to Ballarat special dated 24 December 1936.
 During Easter 1941, an additional train to Bendigo was recorded as A2965-A2837 hauling 51G-40G-57G-41G-145B-28AV-35G-8AW-7CW.

 Additional carriages 98G to 103G were built as part of new sets in 1944, with pairs entering service in 1944, 1947 and 1950.
 Those cars were identical to their predecessors except that they were fitted with the more modern curved roofs.